MingyuTheAnalyst/Employee-Incentives-and-Wellness-Project/README.md

 			AND Body_mass_index < 25
 			AND Absenteeism_time_in_hours < (SELECT AVG(Absenteeism_time_in_hours) FROM Absenteeism_at_work)
 	```
-	-  A list of heathy individual & low absenteeism for our healthy bonus program [Link](https://github.com/MingyuTheAnalyst/Employee-Incentives-and-Wellness-Project/blob/main/list%20of%20healthiest%20employees%20for%20the%20bonus.csv)
+	-  A list of healthy individual & low absenteeism for our healthy bonus program [Link](https://github.com/MingyuTheAnalyst/Employee-Incentives-and-Wellness-Project/blob/main/list%20of%20healthiest%20employees%20for%20the%20bonus.csv)

-- Compensation Rate Increse for Non-Smokers / Budget 983,221 so 0.689 Increase per Hour / $1414.4 per Year
+- Compensation Rate Increase for Non-Smokers / Budget 983,221 so 0.689 Increase per Hour / $1414.4 per Year
 	```SQL
 	SELECT COUNT(*) AS nonsmokers FROM Absenteeism_at_work
 	WHERE Social_smoker = 0